-The order goes into effect on August 1st.
+The order went into effect on Aug.
+1.

-“Every traveler coming to Massachusetts, no matter where they’re from, has a responsibility to help keep COVID-19 out of the Commonwealth,” said Baker.
+“Every traveler coming to Massachusetts, no matter where they’re from, has a responsibility to help keep COVID-19 out of the Commonwealth,” Baker said.

 “I feel like it’s kind of frustrating because I’m so young and this is like the best time when I can get the time off I can go everywhere, flights are really cheap but I get it, it’s a little frustrating but I’m not angry about it,” said Samya DeAndre of Brockton.